-Statements of no significant or material adverse change There has been no significant change in the financial position of SEB since 31st March, 2015 and there has been no material adverse change in the prospects of SEB since 31st December, 2014.
+Statements of no significant or material adverse change There has been no significant change in the financial position of SEB since 31st March, 2016 and there has been no material adverse change in the prospects of SEB since 31st December, 2015.
 B.13 Events impacting the Bank's solvency Not Applicable - There are no recent events particular to the Bank which are to a material extent relevant to the evaluation of the Bank's solvency.
 B.14 Dependence upon other group entities The Bank is not dependent on any other members of the Group.
-B.15 Principal activities The Group's business is organised into five divisions: Merchant Banking - providing wholesale banking and investment banking services to large companies and financial institutions in SEB's core markets;
+B.15 Principal activities The Group's business is organised into three customer-aligned business divisions and one division which supports all customers.
+The Group's business was, until 31st December, 2015, organised into the following five divisions: • Merchant Banking - providing wholesale banking and investment banking services to large companies and financial institutions in SEB's